The Stepford Scenario

 Consider this thought experiment, which is a variation on the 1972 movie “Stepford Wives”.
 (This version works better for parents.)

-Of course I’ve done something wrong.
-If this was a movie, we would expect you to fight to death to get your children back.
+Of course I did something heinous.
+If this was a movie, we expect you to fight to death to get your children back.
 That’s the only way this movie can go.
 At least, it’s the only way that would make any sense to the audience.

-This thought experiment (if it worked) should convince you that you believe this assumption:
+This thought experiment (if it worked) should convince you that you believe some version of this assumption:

 You can call it whatever you like: a “self” or “personhood” or a unique “consciousness”.
-Whatever it is, we believe it exists —or, at the very least, we understand what it is — otherwise, we couldn’t understand the thought experiment above.
+Whatever it is, we believe it exists — or, at the very least, we understand what it’s supposed to be and how it’s supposed to work — otherwise, we couldn’t understand the thought experiment above.

 In fact, anyone who doesn’t believe that other people have a unique “self” or “consciousness” has a serious psychiatric problem — they are profoundly autistic or sociopathic or have some other debilitating mental aphasia.
 If you sincerely don’t believe in this, then it will be difficult for you to live a normal life.